Tom Higgins Contact and Background Information

 Calling my office line is not the best way to reach me.

-Currently, all of my assigned courses are Online.
+All of my assigned courses are currently Online.

 Outside of those times, please email me with your question, concern, and reason for contacting me, along with your phone number and the best times to contact you.